 - Be on-time for meals and classes.
 If you aren’t ready – don’t hold up your small group of campers -ask someone else to go with them.

 - Depending on group sizes we are not able to guarantee that everyone with your group will be assigned to the same riding lesson times.
+We limit adults to 2 per riding class.
+All children will get to ride.

 - After “lights out” please do not stand and talk outside the cabin areas or along the camp’s Main Street – others are trying to sleep and the voices carry a great distance around camp.
 Also remind your campers that “lights out” means “quiet time” – please do not allow your campers to disturb your neighbors.